 Many of the responsive mode priorities aim to increase the impact of science funded by BBSRC by encouraging focus on particular problems, developing capacity and capability in the science base or strengthening links with partners and knowledge exchange.

-Consequently, the Pathways to Impact section of the Je-S form is particularly important if the application addresses a responsive mode priority.
-Applicants should ensure that activities appropriate to the exploration and encouragement of the potential impacts that priority seeks to promote form part of the research programme and are clearly set out as objectives in the Pathways to Impact section.
+Applicants should ensure that activities appropriate to the exploration and encouragement of the potential impacts that priority seeks to promote form part of the research programme and are clearly set out within the application.

-Some priority descriptions include specific guidance on expectations for Pathways to Impact within that priority.
+Some priority descriptions include specific guidance on exploring impact within that priority.